Financial Aid Policies

 |Graduate Part-Time Program||The student must maintain a cumulative GPA of 3.0 or above and must be enrolled at a minimum of 4 units per term.
 The scholarship will be renewable for the next 5 terms.|

 The student must maintain a cumulative GPA of 2.0 or above and must be enrolled at least a minimum of 6 units per term.
 The scholarship will be renewable for the next 5 terms.

 If the student chooses another program, the scholarship amount may be adjusted or canceled.

-Scholarship award amount may be reduced or canceled if you receive other tuition specific financial assistance, such as employer education benefits or VA benefits.
+Scholarship award amount may be reduced or canceled if you receive other tuition specific financial assistance, such as government-sponsored education benefits, employer education benefits, VA benefits, or Pepperdine staff/faculty discount.

 The scholarship award amount is not transferable to a future term if the student decides to defer the admission.

 A student’s financial aid eligibility is determined based on enrollment status.
 Most federal and state funds require students to be enrolled at least half-time to be eligible for financial aid.